Impeachment of Park Geun-hye: Political developments

-On 3 December 2016, at 4:10 am, Woo Sang-ho of the Democratic Party, Park Jie-won of the People's Party, and Roh Hoe-chan of the Justice Party moved the "President (Park Geun-hye) impeachment proposal" in the National Assembly on behalf of 171 members of their respective parties and other independent representatives, on the grounds that Geun-hye had violated the Constitution and the law.
+On 3 December 2016, at 4:10 a.m., Woo Sang-ho of the Democratic Party, Park Jie-won of the People's Party, and Roh Hoe-chan of the Justice Party moved the "President (Park Geun-hye) impeachment proposal" in the National Assembly on behalf of 171 members of their respective parties and other independent representatives, on the grounds that Geun-hye had violated the Constitution and the law.
 Park's Saenuri Party initially preferred Park to voluntarily step down in late April, but with mounting protests, the ruling party became divided on whether Park should step down voluntarily or be impeached.
 On 4 December, members of Saenuri's "non-mainstream" factions declared that they would vote in favour of Park's impeachment.

 The 300-member National Assembly was scheduled to vote on an impeachment bill on 9 December, at the end of the legislative session.
 As impeachment against president requires a two-thirds supermajority, at least 200 members would have to vote to impeach, in which case Park would be impeached and immediately suspended from her office.
 There were up to 172 opposition and independent lawmakers, which meant at least 28 of the 128 MPs from the ruling Saenuri Party needed to cross the floor and join the opposition in supporting the impeachment measure for the vote to pass.

 Legislative motion

-On 8 December, the South Korean National Assembly announced that the vote on the motion to impeach would take place on 9 December, at 3:00 pm local time.
+On 8 December, the South Korean National Assembly announced that the vote on the motion to impeach would take place on 9 December, at 3:00 p.m. local time.
 The opposition parties pledged to resign their seats in the National Assembly if the impeachment motion failed to pass.
 On 9 December, the National Assembly approved the impeachment motion by a vote of 234 in favour and 56 against in a secret ballot.
 The Speaker of the National Assembly (who happens to be unaffiliated with any party) abstained from the vote.
 Two other MPs abstained from voting and seven votes were declared invalid.

 As a result of the motion's passage, President Park's powers and duties were suspended for up to 180 days while the Constitutional Court of Korea considered the validity of the impeachment motion.
 It was necessary for six of the nine judges on that court to agree with the impeachment for the removal to take effect.

 President Park held a final cabinet meeting acknowledging the impeachment motion and apologised for causing uncertainty, before Prime Minister Hwang Kyo-ahn assumed presidential powers and duties at 19:30 Korean Standard Time, on an interim basis.